ntop/ntopng/doc/src/advanced_features/sflow_collection.rst

 -------------

 When capturing sFlow traffic, ntopng displays aggregated information regarding the sFlow devices and their ports.
-This information is accessible from the `Exporters` menu, `sFlow Devices` entry:
+This information is accessible from the `Collectors` menu, `sFlow Devices` entry:

 .. figure:: ../img/advanced_features_sflow_devices_list.jpg
   :align: center